semrush/intergalactic/website/docs/table-group/data-table/data-table.md

 @example table-in-table

+@## Virtual scroll in the table

+Use `virtualScroll` property to enable scroll virtualization.

+@example virtual-scroll

 @## Download status

 You can replace the `tag` property with `<DataTable.Body/>` on the `SpinContainer` to cover the table with the spinner.